Azali (film): Plot

-A young girl, Amina, lives with her mother, grandmother, and uncle in a small village in northern Ghana.
+A 14 year-old girl, Amina, lives with her mother, grandmother, and uncle in a small village in northern Ghana.
 She lives a comfortable but boring life from which her mother wishes to free her.
 Her grandmother wishes for Amina to marry an older man from their village.
 Amina's mother protests and unknowingly sells Amina to strangers in the hopes of her finding a better life in the city.
 On her journey Amina meets young man who was also sold as a boy and, in some way, becomes her only friend.
 The two run away with a small band of kids who were also sold off.
 As the two embark on various errands through Accra they try to earn their keep.

 The young man, Seidu, becomes popular as he is a quick and hard worker.
 Amina is clumsy and cannot keep up with the work given to her.
 She quickly finds herself living in a compound of a woman who demands rent daily.
 Here Amina learns that in order to stay she must always have money, however her job as a head-porter is not lucrative enough.
 She decides to join her neighbor, the landlord's favorite, as a prostitute in order to stay.
 For a while this goes well, but she grows sadder as the work goes on.
 Eventually she tries to reunite with Seidu.
 He turns her away because he cannot afford to be an outsider in his newly found living/working arrangements as a porter.
 Amina returns to the taxing compound and grows complacent as time passes.
 During this time Amina's Uncle, Akatok, goes to search for Amina in Accra after her mother finds out the news her daughter is “missing”.

 For months Akatok searches but to no avail.
 He decides he will give up after just three months of searching, but is put back on track by an old friend with great advice.
 Amina, now more accustomed to her job, sleeps with a man who refuses to pay her the promised wage.
 She, in turn, breaks a glass over his head and steals the money from his wallet.
 Amina runs to find Seidu to tell him she wishes to go back home.
-Instead she find Seidu's boss who calls her in to wait on Seidu together.
-Seidu's boss attacks Amina while they are alone and rapes her.
-Seidu comes back to the terrible scene and apologizes for interrupting his boss.
-As he backs away he is visibly distraught by what he's just witnessed.
+Instead she find Seidu's boss, Razak, who calls her in to wait on Seidu together.
+Razak attacks Amina while they are alone and rapes her.
+Seidu comes back to the terrible scene and apologizes for interrupting his boss and is distraught at his friend's rape.